NHOrus/srwq-compilation/episode-10.md

 The hull plating nearly buckles as Axel kicks off the Trilobite and into the cloud of enemies, as an arrow of light takes the arm and leg off a Gespenst about to fire.
 The enemy scatter as the Soulgain approaches, but the blue mech twists, lands on a rock face and kicks off again, flying past another Gespenst which neatly comes apart into two pieces.

 The Trilobite strains to gain altitude as another volley is fired by the Kestrel.
-Most of it misses the manuverable cruiser, but a salvo of missiles cracks against the port bow, the armor holding but definitely weakened.
+Most of it misses the maneuverable cruiser, but a salvo of missiles cracks against the port bow, the armor holding but definitely weakened.

 "Keep the PTs out of the air!!
 As long as they're in my reach, they're basically dead!"
 The Soulgain shrugs off missiles and shells as it rams its fists, coated in blue fire, into an enemy Gespenst.
 The grunt mechs torso crumples like a coke can.
 But its allies pour on the fire, and Axel feels the feedback from the Soulgain, as if he were covered in fireants intend on chewing him down to the bones.